 Create an apple tree craft by marble painting with the kids.
 Can you shake the apple tree to make those apples fall?
-Kids will have fun creating this able tree by rolling marbles all around as they focus on eye hand coordination skills this fall.
+Kids will have fun creating this apple tree by rolling marbles all around as they focus on eye hand coordination skills this fall.
 Are you ready?

 Apple Tree Craft